Spring Vale: Places of interest

-In 1994, Blue Lamp and Tarmac Industries developed the land building Springvale Retail Park, providing new employment to local people.
-In 1995, Blue Lamp Business Parks Ltd. commissioned a landmark sculpture called 'Roll Down', designed and created by sculptor Robert Erskine FRBS.
+In 1994, Blue Lamp and Tarmac Industries developed the land building Springvale Retail Park, providing new employment.
+In 1995, Blue Lamp Business Parks Ltd. commissioned a landmark sculpture called 'Roll Down', designed and created by sculptor Robert Erskine FRSS.
 'Roll Down' stands on the exact location of where the number 1 Bessemer Blast Furnace, known as Elizabeth to the steel workers, was sited.
 At a height of 45 ft and 18.5 ft wide, 'Roll Down' is made of wrought stainless steel.
 It was nominated for the Anderson Sculpture Prize.
 The sculpture was unveiled on 19 October 1994 by Labour MP Dennis Turner, who had worked as a steelman at the Elizabeth blast furnace.
 Past steel workers were invited to the ceremony and reception.
-250 children from the Springvale Primary school adjacent to the sculpture, buried memory capsules beneath the sculpture.
+250 children from the adjacent Springvale Primary school buried memory capsules beneath the sculpture.
 This was after a tour organised by Robert Erskine to the works in Derby where he was creating 'Roll Down', and involved the children in the project.
-The capsules contain poignant stories of the children's families experiencing unemployment, but also messages of thought for the future.
-Many children provided precious artifacts and objects from their relatives, which in time will be revealed and preserved for future generations.
+The capsules contain stories of the children's families experiencing unemployment, but also messages of thought for the future.
+Many children provided artifacts and objects from their relatives, which in time will be revealed and preserved for future generations.
 'Roll Down' is designed to last a minimum of 500 years.

-Also located in the ward is Spring Vale Library on Bevan Avenue.
+Also located in the area is Spring Vale Library on Bevan Avenue.